-Very low-income limits are calculated using a set of formula.
-The first step in calculating very lowincome limits is to determine what they would be if the four-person limit is based on 50 percent of the estimated area median income.
+HUD calculates very low-income limits using a set of formulae as follows.
+The first step in calculating very low income limits is to determine what they would be if the four-person limit is based on 50 percent of the estimated area median income.
 Adjustments are then made if this number is outside formula constraints.